oven-sh/bun/bench/hot-module-reloading/css-stress-test/README.md

 It works like this:

-1. `browser.js` loads either Bun or Next.js and a Chromium instance opened to the correct webpage
+1. `browser.js` loads either bun or Next.js and a Chromium instance opened to the correct webpage
 2. `color-looper.zig` updates [`./src/colors.css`](./src/colors.css) in a loop up to `1024` times (1024 is arbitrary), sleeping every `16`ms or `32`ms (a CLI arg you can pass it).
 The `var(--timestamp)` CSS variable contains the UTC timestamp with precision of milliseconds and one extra decimal point
 3. `color-looper.zig` automatically records the screen via `screencapture` (builtin on macOS) and saves it, along with a `BigUint64Array` containing all the expected timestamps.
 When it's done, it writes to a designated file on disk which `browser.js` picks up as the signal to close the browser.
 4. `ffmpeg` converts each frame into a black and white `.tif` file, which `tesseract` then OCRs